Jared-Lev/Drivers-of-Hospital-Length-of-Stay/README.md

 # Hospital Length of Stay
 Predict length of stay following major surgery at a large metropolitan US hospital

 Hospital length of stay (LOS) is defined as the length of time a patient remains in the hospital following a medical procedure.
 Being able to accurately predict LOS is a major goal of the healthcare community as it would reduce hospital and insurance costs, and free up healthcare workers to attend to the needs of more patients.
-Here I use a dataset containing demographic information, general health data, lab values, and detailed procedural data from patients who underwent major colorectal surgery to identify the features that are most predictive of LOS.
+Here I used a dataset containing demographic information, general health data, lab values, and detailed procedural data from patients who underwent major colorectal surgery to identify the features that are most predictive of LOS.
 To do so, I took the following steps:

 1) Cleaned the data and imputed missing values using random forest classification/regression